-Special Counsel Robert Mueller's investigation into possible collusion between Russia and the Trump campaign concluded with the final report submitted to the Justice Department this past Friday.
-In a letter released Sunday, Attorney General William Barr publicly revealed the "principal conclusions" and more about the under-wraps investigation.
+Special Counsel Robert Mueller's investigation into possible collusion between Russia and the Trump campaign concluded in late March.
+Attorney General William Barr publicly revealed the "principal conclusions" and more about the under-wraps investigation in a 448-page “limited” redacted document weeks later.

 Just months after President Trump was inaugurated into office, Mueller was appointed to the special counsel's office on May, 17 2017.
 In total, it lasted close to two years — 675 days, or one year, 10 months and six days, to be exact.